A coherent structure transport model for scrape-off layer turbulence: Calculation of the heat flux profile at the divertor plate with the GEMX code

 where $\mathbf X$, $v_{\|}$, $\mu$, $q$, and $m$ are the particle gyro-center position, parallel velocity, magnetic moment, charge, and mass respectively; $\mathbf B$ is the magmatic field at particle position; $B=|\mathbf {B}|$, $\hat b = \mathbf B/B$; $\bar{\mathbf E}$ is the gyro-averaged electric field for the particle's guiding center.

-To determine the heat flux at the divertor plate, we place particles near the last closed flux surface with uniform density and temperature distribution, as shown in FIG.~\ref{fig_particles}.
-We have verified that the width in $\psi$ of the particle load does not significantly change the results since it is the particles that cross at the last closed flux surface that dominate the energy flux distribution at the plate.
-Results in this paper employ the magnetic geometry and plasma parameters of the Wide Pedestal Quasi-Coherent (WPQH) Mode DIII-D shot 184833 at 3600 ms with $T_i=200$ eV\cite{PhysRevLett.132.235102,Ma_2025}.
+To determine the heat flux at the divertor plate, we place particles near the last closed flux surface with uniform {volume} density and temperature distribution, as shown in FIG.~\ref{fig_particles}.
+We have verified that the width in $\psi$ of the particle load does not significantly change the results since it is the particles that cross at the last closed flux surface that dominate the energy flux distribution at the plate. {In our model, $\delta\psi_p=0.001$, i.e., the particles are initially deposited in the annulus $(0.999,1)\psi_a$, which is sufficiently small that the particles can be regarded distributed on the last closed flux surface.
+It also avoids the singularity at the X-points when using a line density.
+In doing this, we do not model transport occurring inside the separatrix which is not described well using CST.} Results in this paper employ the magnetic geometry and plasma parameters of the Wide Pedestal Quasi-Coherent H-Mode (WPQH Mode) DIII-D shot 184833 at 3600ms with $T_i=200$eV {for the ion temperature on the last closed flux surface.} \cite{PhysRevLett.132.235102,Ma_2025}.
 Our goal is to describe the details and demonstrate the utility of the CST model using a realistic and experimentally relevant test case.

 If a particle hits the divertor plate (the plate is shown in FIG.~\ref{fig_particles}), it will no longer be advanced and its kinetic energy will be accumulated to the energy flux distribution at that location in $\tilde{s}-\tilde{s}_0$, where